edi3/vocab/bsp.md

 Type: rdf:Property

-Comments: <br/>Linear spatial dimensions of this trade product.<br/>The linear spatial dimensions of this logistics package.<br/>The linear spatial dimensions of this piece of logistics transport equipment.<br/>The linear spatial dimensions of this supply chain packaging.<br/>The linear spatial dimensions of this supply chain consignment item.<br/>
+Comments: <br/>The linear spatial dimensions of this piece of logistics transport equipment.<br/>Linear spatial dimensions of this trade product.<br/>The linear spatial dimensions of this logistics package.<br/>The linear spatial dimensions of this supply chain packaging.<br/>The linear spatial dimensions of this supply chain consignment item.<br/>

 Domains: